For some athletes, the Olympics aren’t just a chance to compete — they’re an opportunity to defect

+“The Olympics provide a very attractive opportunity for people to escape difficult situations at home, most often political repression,” said Barbara Keys, a historian at Durham University.

 Tsimanouskaya says Belarusian Olympic authorities tried to force her to fly back to Belarus after she criticized the country’s Olympic officials.
-She sought the protection of Japanese authorities at the Tokyo airport on Sunday night.
+She sought the protection of Japanese authorities at the Tokyo airport Sunday night.

-Poland has given the athlete a humanitarian visa, and she will fly to Warsaw on Wednesday to seek asylum, according to Alexander Opeikin, executive director of the Belarusian Sports Solidarity Fund, a group that opposes the Belarusian government.
+Poland has given the athlete a humanitarian visa, and she will fly to Warsaw on Wednesday to seek asylum, according to Alexander Opeikin, executive director of the Belarusian Sports Solidarity Foundation, a group that opposes the Belarusian government.

 Here’s a look at several prominent Olympic defections.